ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 2. `torch.utils.DataLoader`

 *Dataset* stores samples and the corresponding labels while the *DataLoader* wraps an iterable over the *Dataset*.
-Once a *DataLoader* wraps over the *Dataset* it can support automated batching, sampling shuffling and multiprocess data loading.
+Once a *DataLoader* wraps over the *Dataset* it can support automated batching, sampling, shuffling and multiprocess data loading.

 e.g. The code below downloads the FashionMNIST dataset, notice the `train=True` this means what is downloaded (training data in this instance).
 To not retrive training data we can set `train=False`